Episode Transcript

 me.
 No, that's it.

-And you can find me at ko-fi.com/punky Brewster.
+Bridget and you can find me at ko-fi.com/punky Brewster.

-It's PUNKYBRUISETER and I've been robbed.
+It's PUNKYBRUISETER.
+And I've been robbed.

-You can find me over at Rob stuff and pays on TikTok and
+You can find me over at Rob Stuff and Pays on TikTok and

 YouTube.
-Damn right and.
+Damn right.

-We'll be here next week for the season 3 finale of The Walking
+And we'll be here next week for the Season 3 finale of The

-Dead.
+Walking Dead.
 Daryl Dixon.

 I wish I could say I can't wait for it to be over, but I don't.